 Modern houseboats of Kerala are a blend of the ancient Kettuvallams and modern technology.
 The interiors of typical Kerala houseboats range from simple to top of the range Kerala boat houses.
 They are fitted with all creature comforts that you would want which includes LED TV screens so that you can Netflix and Chill!
 Care has been taken to ensure that the ancient technique of using natural materials such as wooden planks and coir is not forgotten.

 The houseboats are constructed using bamboo, wood and other materials.
-What makes the structure beautiful is the use of plaited palm leaves that open out to give the travellers the uninterrupted views of the backwaters Kerala.
+What makes the structure beautiful is the use of plaited palm leaves that open out to give the travellers uninterrupted views of the backwaters Kerala.
 The boats are spacious, comfortable and are the best way to navigate through Kerala’s 900 kilometres of backwater waterways.
 Did you know that houseboats can be joined together to form boat trains if you are travelling in a large group?
-I have never seen this myself but would love to.
+Clearly, you can customize your houseboat experience as you wish 🙂

 What is the cost of Kerala Boat House?